aaycock/24pullrequests/Readme.md

 Follow the instructions in the Build Notes to initialize and start the database.

-## Setup

-Once PostgreSQL is running, the following commands will create the database and build the schema:

-    $ bundle exec rake db:create --trace
-    $ bundle exec rake db:schema:load --trace

 ### Note on Patches/Pull Requests

  * Fork the project.